Azure/cloud-for-sovereignty-quickstarts/prototypes/deploy-prototypes-1-getting-started.md

 Select a landing zone registration OR a landing zone configuration and management group below.
 If you select a registration then the registration will contain the landing zone configuration and management group hierarchy to compare.
 If you do not have a landing zone registration then you can manually select an existing landing zone configuration and root of a management group hierarchy to compare.

+You may also view a previous report by selecting an existing report from the dropdown.
+Reports are saved locally everytime an analysis is run.
+These reports can be deleted at any time by running the deleteReports.ps1 script in the Microsoft Cloud for Sovereignty Prototypes directory.

 # Assessment<sup>PREVIEW</sup>